yue/yue/docs/guides/js/getting_started.md

 event loop, has various problems with the events queue of Node.js.

-Luckily with Yode the problem with message loop has been solved cleanly, even if you are not intersted in Yue, it is still possible to use Win32 and Cocoa bindings in Yode.
+Luckily with Yode the problem with message loop has been solved cleanly, even if you are not interested in Yue, it is still possible to use Win32 and Cocoa bindings in Yode.

 ## Example: Text editor